What does the def-star-variable (or def-asterisk-parameter) syntax do in Python?

 >>>

-The above section in the manual has the details on the order in which this is achieved.
+The above section in the tutorial has the details on the order in which this is achieved.

 DISCLAIMER: The author of this post does not condone lazily learning a programming language by trial and error, reading other peoples' code, or simply googling for an answer to something :)